Foolproof Lemon Aioli Recipe

 This post may contain affiliate links.
 Please read my disclosure policy.

-No need to buy store bought when you can make this homemade aioli recipe that’s even better!
-This recipe shows how to make an easy lemony aioli from scratch in a blender.
-Use this tasty pantry sauce on everything from sandwiches, seafood and salads.
+No need to buy store-bought when you can make this homemade aioli recipe that’s even better!
+Use this tasty pantry sauce on everything from sandwiches, seafood, and salads.
+Homemade aioli tastes a world apart from store-bought jarred mayo, and you can whip it up in seconds in a blender.

 - Eggs: You’ll need 1 whole egg and 1 egg yolk